vyperlang/titanoboa/docs/source/api.rst

     :param args: Contract constructor arguments.
     :param as_blueprint: Whether to deploy an :eip:`5202` blueprint of the compiled contract.
     :param name: The name of the contract.
     :param compiler_args: Argument to be passed to the Vyper compiler.
-     :param verify: Whether to verify the contract on a block explorer after deployment.
     :param explorer: The block explorer to use for verification ("blockscout" or "etherscan").
     :param kwargs: Keyword arguments to pass to the :py:class:`VyperContract` or :py:class:`VyperBlueprint` ``__init__`` method.